How it works

 Per active developer · monthly

-sourceBOLD margin is zero in months 1–3 — the recruiter installment fully consumes the spread.
+sourceBOLD margin is zero in months 1–2 — the professional services installment fully consumes the spread.
 We make money when retention works, which is why we vet for it.

 05 · who handles what